MosGeo/qiyas/README.md

 ## Philosophy
 - Lightweight: it only relies on the `networkx` package to handle graph operations and `varname` to identify variable names.
 - Easy-to-use: customize it easily with new units.
 - non-opinionated: It does not assume anything about your data.
 It does not create new data type.
+You can pass numpy array (or datatype that can be multiplied by a number) to it without issue.

 ## Installation
 Install it in your environment by running the command